ankitapackt/CompTIA_Security_SY0-701_Third-Edition/README.md

 <p><b>Chapter Review Questions section in all chapters in the EPUB file</b></p>
 <p>The "Chapter Review Questions" list utilizes numerical identifiers instead of alphabetic ones.
 Please interpret 1 as A, 2 as B, 3 as C, and 4 as D when referring to the options and checking the Solutions section.
 We have fixed this issue in the latest EPUB file available on all channels.</p>

-<p><b>Chapter 2, Page No. 24</b></p>
-<p>Incorrect statement in the book: Another tactic we could use is fake telemetry where we identify and attack but return fake data</p>
-<p>Correct statement: Another tactic we could use is fake telemetry where we identify an attack but return fake data </p>

-<p><b>Chapter 4, Page No. 43</b></p>
-<p>Incorrect statement in the book: This chapter covers the fourth objective of Domain 1.0, Explain the Importance of Using Appropriate Cryptographic Solutions </p>
-<p>Correct statement: This chapter covers the fourth objective of Domain 1.0, General Security Concepts, of the CompTIA Security+ exam.</p>

-<p><b>Chapter 9, Chapter Review Questions section, Page No. 141</b></p>
-<p>In the "Chapter Review Questions" section, Question 4 listed in Chapter 9 is actually intended for Chapter 11.
-This discrepancy affects the numbering sequence of questions and solutions in both Chapter 9 and Chapter 11.
-Please consider this when referencing the questions and their solutions in these chapters.</p>

-<p><b>Chapter 23, Page No. 398</b></p>
-<p>Incorrect statement in the book: For further details regarding COOPs, see Chapter 12, Explain the importance of resilience and recovery in security architecture.</p>
-<p>Correct statement: For further details regarding COOPs, see Chapter 13, Explain the importance of resilience and recovery in security architecture.</p>

-<p><b>Chapter 24, Page No. 415</b></p>
-<p>Incorrect statement in the book: This chapter covers the second objective in Domain 5.0, Security Architecture, of the CompTIA Security+ exam.</p>
-<p>Correct statement: This chapter covers the second objective in Domain 5.0, Program Management and Oversights, of the CompTIA Security+ exam.</p>

-<p><b>Solutions on Page No. 482</b></p>
-<p>Incorrect statement in the book: Option C is incorrect; the application log focuses on application-specific events and is not as comprehensive as an audit trail.</p>
-<p>Correct statement: Option B is incorrect; the application log focuses on application-specific events and is not as comprehensive as an audit trail. </p>

-<p><b>The Headers section of Page No. 518</b></p>
-<p>The Headers section of the page has an incorrect chapter number and name.
-It should be Chapter 15:  Explain the security implications of proper hardware, software, and data asset management</p>

 <p><b>Exam Discount Voucher Link</b></p>
 <p>The current exam discount voucher link in the book is temporarily now working.
 Kindly refer to this line: https://www.testforless.store/discounts and follow the steps mentioned in the book.</p>